 Open Work Permit Canada

-Canadian immigration offers a type of work permit that is not tied to a specific employer and is exempt from the labour market opinion requirement from Human Resources and Skills Development Canada (HRSDC).
+Canadian immigration offers a type of work permit that is not tied to a specific employer and is exempt from the labour market opinion requirement from Employment and Social Development Canada (ESDC).

 Foreign students and foreign workers are in most cases entitled to have their spouse accompany them.
 Their spouse will be entitled to an open work or study permit, allowing them to work for any Canadian employer or study at any Canadian educational institution.
 These types of work permits do not require a job offer – the spouse will qualify for it on the basis of the principal applicant's study or work permit.